 3D Learner Focus Assessment Assesses Your Child’s

-Our Focus Assessment assesses for attention, eye-teaming, reading comprehension and visual motor integration.
+Our Focus Assessment assesses for attention, eye-teaming, reading comprehension and visual motor integration — for those without a reading problem we can assess attention, eye-teaming and anxiety.
 What most parents will do first is our Success Assessment, that is an on-line screening tool used to see if your child might be a visual learner, who may have attention, visual processing and related challenges.
 You should do this assessment with your child – -their answers may surprise you — click here for our Success Assessment.

 Our Focus Assessment includes assessing:

 - Attention — using the Interactive Metronome ®

 - Visual Processing — using the Visagraph ®

 - Reading Comprehension using Reading Plus ® for 4th graders and above and a Woodcock Johnson Comprehensive Assessment for younger students

 Then we work with you to develop a Success Plan on what to focus on and how you can make the difference

 5 things parents often learn from the Focus Assessment: